 眠いけど、まだ宿題があるから寝られません。 Nemui kedo, mada shukudai ga aru kara neraremasen.

-Note that Kedo arises to make a contrast between the facts, despite this fact, something else occurs.
+Note that Kedo appears to make a contrast between the facts; despite such a fact, another thing occurs.

-If you want to be more formal, you can use (Keredomo) けれども, which means the same thing.
+If you want to be more formal, you can resort to (Keredomo) けれども, which means the same thing.

-There is also the (Dakedo) だけど, which can also be used, but note that: it must be linked to the だ Da/だった Datta/なのだ Nanoda/んだ Nda/, etc.
+There is also (Dakedo) だけど, which can also be used, but note that: it must be linked to だ Da/だった Datta/なのだ Nanoda/んだ Nda/, etc.

-Departing a little from this more usual and known sense about Kedo, it is often used at the end of a sentence, but not necessarily meaning "But" as we learned later, in some situations when a Japanese uses Kedo at the end of a sentence. , just wants to leave an opening so you can say something next.
+Stepping away from this more usual and known sense of Kedo, it is often used at the end of a sentence, but not necessarily meaning “But” as we learned later; in some situations when a Japanese person uses Kedo at the end of a sentence, they just want to leave an opening for you to say something next.

-Whether with that, changing the subject, answering something, etc.
+Be it by changing the subject, responding to something, etc.

-Also, Kedo can be used at the end of a sentence to express more gentleness in your speech, so it doesn't sound too rude or confrontational.
+Moreover, Kedo can be used at the end of a sentence to express more politeness in your speech, so it doesn’t sound too rude or confrontational.

-It can also be used to show certain uncertainty in your speech, that you are not so sure about what you have just said.
+It can also be used to show some uncertainty in your speech, indicating that you are not very sure about what you just said.
 For example:

 明日だと思うけど… Ashita dato omou kedo

-In addition to these senses, it can also create an opening for someone to explain to you more deeply once you have used Kedo to express certain uncertainty.
+Besides these meanings, it can also create an opening for someone to explain something to you more deeply once you have used Kedo to express some uncertainty.

 - How to express longing in Japanese?